golang

 Blog Image

-Learn to build production-ready event-driven microservices with Go, NATS JetStream & Kubernetes.
-Master advanced patterns, observability & deployment strategies.
+Learn to build scalable event-driven microservices using Go, NATS JetStream & OpenTelemetry.
+Complete tutorial with code examples, monitoring & best practices.

 Blog Image